top of page

 My ancestors hail from the Emerald Isle, but my family wasn’t your typical Irish-American crew.
 In my childhood, my mom was a lapsed Catholic, Dad’s folks had gone Protestant a couple of generations back, and he was a teetotaler to boot.
 And not one of us kids took step-dancing lessons.
 Somehow, though, I always knew I was Irish.

-As a kid, I read Laura Ingalls Wilder’s Little House books a dozen times apiece.
-I was especially taken with the romance between Laura and Almanzo in These Happy Golden Years—until I discovered more grown-up fare like Gone With the Wind.
-The story’s Irish-American characters entranced me, but it took several years of writing novels to get seriously bitten by the Irish bug.
+After I grew up, it took several years of writing novels to get seriously bitten by the Irish bug.
 What inspired me is a long story, involving a mash-up of not only Scarlett O’Hara, but “Darby O’Gill and the Little People,” seeing legendary Irish writer Edna O’Brien, the “Riverdance” TV show, and discovering Irish novels by Maeve Binchy and Marian Keyes.
 Soon, I’d hit a Perfect Storm of Irishness.

 Here I am in Cong, County Mayo, Ireland

-I began to immerse myself in the Irish experience with books, movies, photos, newspapers, maps—I could go on—and after many months of research and writing, I came up with my first Irish heroine: Aislin (pronounced “Ash-lin”), a klutzy single mom who escapes a romantic entanglement by laying low in the little Irish village of Ballydara, in the West of Ireland.
+After immersing myself in the Irish experience with books, movies, photos, newspapers, maps, along came my first Irish heroine: Aislin (pronounced “Ash-lin”), a klutzy single mom who escapes a romantic entanglement by laying low in the little Irish village of Ballydara, in the West of Ireland.
 Her story, It Only Takes Once, was born.
-My Village of Ballydara series now includes four novels and two short stories.
+My Village of Ballydara series now includes 7 novels and two short stories.

-I was busy creating Irish stories about love, friendship, and family when my husband and I upended our lives.
-Lifelong city dwellers, we sold our home and moved to a rural acreage to live a slower, more self-sufficient life.
+I was busy creating Irish stories about love, friendship, and family when my husband and I made a huge life decision: wesold our city home and moved to a rural acreage to live a slower, more self-sufficient life.
 Well, if trying to start up a little homestead doesn’t interrupt your writing, then you’re doing something wrong.
 Working Berryridge Farm was my new life, a very absorbing one, and I took an extended time-out from novel-writing.

-Immersing myself in food-growing was satisfying…But as much as I enjoyed trying to emulate my beloved Laura Ingalls’ early life, after a year and a half, I was hungry to write fiction again.
+Full-time food-raising was wonderful…But as much as I enjoyed living my beloved Laura Ingalls’ early life, after a year and a half, I was hungry to write fiction again.
 Out of practice, I developed a near-terminal case of writer’s block.
 Desperate to write something, anything, I began scribbling about our homesteading experiences, and within a few weeks, I’d written my first memoir: Little Farm in the Foothills.
 Then I came up with yet another kind of book, and developed a fantasy-adventure series for tweens!

 But I love writing Irish stories best, and I can't get enough of all things Irish—books and films, travel articles, recipes, slang, politics and culture—a passion that’s only grown after taking my first trip to Ireland.
-I've interwoven some of my travel experiences into my 4th Village of Ballydara novel, The Galway Girls...and into my 2nd Little Farm book, Little Farm Homegrown!
+I've interwoven some of my travel experiences into my 7th Village of Ballydara novel, The Fairy Cottage of Ballydara...